 The Chemistry Program at Mahidol University International College reflects and is built upon the changes that have occurred in the discipline over the last few decades.
 Chemistry majors are taught with full rigor the essential and key subjects such as General Chemistry, Organic Chemistry, Inorganic Chemistry, Analytical Chemistry and Physical Chemistry.
 One trimester is allotted for mandatory Quantum Mechanics.
 Reflecting the modern trends of chemistry, the students, by means of selecting appropriate elective courses, can choose physical chemistry, biochemistry or biological chemistry, industrial chemistry or advanced organic chemistry elective courses.
-The elective courses in the Chemistry Program offer the Chemistry students the opportunity to shape their own track of preferred courses after completing the core and required chemistry courses.
-In the elective courses, we offer 4 different modules, equivalent to concentrations, which are biochemistry, chemistry, industrial chemistry and organic chemistry.
+The elective courses in the Chemistry Program offer the Chemistry students the opportunity to shape their own track of preferred courses after completing the core and required chemistry, industrial chemistry and organic chemistry, industrial chemistry and organic chemistry.